ARION

 “Arion, Victoria and I are going back to the glade to give the guys a hand cutting wood.
 Signing off for now.”

 “I will be monitoring.
-Humidity is high at your location, so be sure to drink plenty of fluids while you work.”
+The hygrometer in the Flitter is measuring high humidity at your location, so be sure to drink plenty of fluids while you work.”

 “Got it, thanks.”

 It had taken less than an hour to fill up available cargo space in the Flitter with firewood cut into manageable pieces.
 Space inside the tiltrotor aircraft was limited, which is why they had been scouting for a clearing large enough for one of the shuttle planes to VTOL in.
-They could come back later for more, and since the firewood they collected was from trees already downed, they would never have to cut live trees.
+They could come back later for more, and since the firewood they collected was from a multitude of trees already downed, they would never have to cut live trees for firewood or construction.
 It was also likely they could transport whole fallen trees in slings beneath the flyers, but that would be a job for the engineers to figure out.

 When Flitter-2 lifted out of the clearing, the low clouds over the rainforest had grown darker in approach of the daily rains, but as yet none had fallen in this region.
 Henry took the craft to an altitude above the top of the canopy but below the cloud ceiling, and then headed back over the horizontal forest.